beckym223/manual_work/E6_long.md

 32 If the spouse or survivor benefit is larger, the person is  referred to as having dual eligibility.
 In 2002, 38 percent of  elderly women received only a worker benefit, 34 percent  received only an auxiliary benefit and 28 percent were  "dually entitled."
 These fractions are expected to change as more and more women with substantial careers reach retire- ment age.
+VOL. 94 NO. 1
+9

 ### ---Economics-2004-0-11.txt---
+THE AMERICAN ECONOMIC REVIEW
 individuals and families.33 So my answers here are speculative and primarily meant to identify where research might lead us to policy